-- Understand the functions of schools, school systems, and other agencies and their relationships to general and special education. - Describe the similarities and differences in human development of students with and without disabilities within and across cognitive, social, emotional, and physical areas and the impact and educational implications of the disability. - Use the diverse range of students' approaches to learning and the range of modifications and accommodations that can be used to support learning; demonstrate the understanding of students with disabilities within the broader context of their families, cultural backgrounds, socioeconomic classes, languages, communities, and peer and social groups; and understand a student's learning differences in the development of the IEP and transition needs and how information processing skills can impact student learning. - · Design learning environments to meet student's needs based on abilities and disabilities. - Understand legal policies and ethical principles of assessment related to the special education process. - Administer and write a report for a formal academic assessment instrument, and demonstrate the understanding and use of assessment tools for making educational decisions and the impact on learning and state assessment. - Use instructional planning and strategies to co-teach and plan for instruction-appropriate education for students with special needs. - · Understand the effect of language development on academic and social development. - Demonstrate educational practice within the code of ethics, including confidentiality and other standards of the profession. - Understand the federal law, state law, local policies, and New Hampshire Standards for the Education and apply that to assessment, IEP development, and instructional practice. - Collaborate with families, school personnel, agencies, and community members in culturally responsive ways to facilitate access for students with disabilities in a variety of settings.
+- Understand the functions of schools, school systems, and other agencies and their relationships to general and special education. - Describe the similarities and differences in human development of students with and without disabilities within and across cognitive, social, emotional, and physical areas and the impact and educational implications of the disability - Understand learning differences and use the diverse range of students' approaches to learning and the range of modifications and accommodations that can be used to support learning; demonstrate the understanding of students with disabilities within the broader context of their families, cultural backgrounds, socioeconomic classes, languages, communities, and peer and social groups; understand a student's learning differences in the development of the IEP and transition needs and how information processing skills can impact student learning. - Design learning environments to meet student's needs based on abilities and disabilities. - Understand legal policies and ethical principles of assessment related to the special education process. - Use instructional planning and strategies, to co-teach and plan for plan instruction appropriate for students with special needs. - · Understand the effect of language development on academic and social development. - Demonstrate educational practice within the code of ethics, including confidentiality and other standards of the profession. - Understand the federal law, state law, local policies, and the New Hampshire Standards for the Education and apply that to assessment, IEP development, and instructional practice. - Collaborate with families, school personnel, agencies, and community members in culturally responsive ways to facilitate access for students with disabilities in a variety of settings. - · Understand curriculum planning and assessment.